Boipatong: Boipatong Heritage Site

 A Boipatong Memorial and Youth Heritage Centre dedicated to freedom struggle veterans was being built and about to be completed.
 The centre was commissioned at a cost of 40 million rand by the Gauteng Province former Department of Public Works, Roads and Transport, now the Department of Infrastructure Development (DID).
 The private sector contributed a larger portion of the amount R40 million, including a consortium responsible for the construction of Gautrain.
 The memorial center construction created a number of jobs and provided skills training to members of the community.

+Corruption

+In August 2025, ActionSA laid a criminal complaint following the expenditure of R28 million on an old-age home in Boipatong, but which remained incomplete ten years later.
+The project was initially implemented by the Emfuleni Local Municipality before being transferred to the Gauteng Provincial Government.